Want to train KANS at scale? Now UKAN!: Background

 \section{Background}

 Neural networks (MLPs) are the workhorse of the current AI and Deep Learning revolution, driving advances in computer vision, language models, computational science, and more recently biology and molecular science \cite{lecun2015deep,goh2017deep,schutt2018schnet, pandey2022transformational,raissi2017physics}.
 The universal approximation theorem guarantees that MLPs with enough parameters can fit any function.
-The widespread adoption of MLPs across various disciplines has led to the emergence of exciting applications such as ChatGPT in LLM and AlphaFold in protein structure prediction \cite{vaswani2017attention,jumper2021highly}.
+The widespread adoption of MLPs across various disciplines has led to the emergence of exciting applications such as ChatGPT in the large language model (LLM) domain, and AlphaFold in protein structure prediction \cite{vaswani2017attention,jumper2021highly}.
 However, MLPs suffer from a few drawbacks, particularly generalization for regression tasks.

-Recently, the Kolmogorov-Arnold network (KAN) \citet{kan24} has gained attention as a promising alternative to traditional MLPs, especially in scientific applications, with various variants currently under development \citet{wkan24,tkan24,abueidda2024deepokandeepoperatornetwork,kiamari2024gkangraphkolmogorovarnoldnetworks}.
+Recently, the Kolmogorov-Arnold networks (KANs) \citet{kan24} have gained attention as a promising alternative to traditional MLPs, especially in scientific applications, with novel variants currently under development \citet{wkan24,tkan24,abueidda2024deepokandeepoperatornetwork,kiamari2024gkangraphkolmogorovarnoldnetworks,somvanshi2024survey}.
 The KAN architecture is partially based on the Kolmogorov-Arnold representation theorem \cite{kat61,kat09}, which states that any multivariate function on a bounded domain can be obtained by a finite composition of continuous univariate functions and summation.
 Mathematically, this can be represented as: